BackSpace47/main/README.md

+Note To Devs: These items need the enchanted rainbow shimmer to them Silicon,Platinum,Chromium,Lithium, and all the "potion jars" If some one could do this and push it would make my day
+            <3 Backspace47

 Welcome to the Mine Facility Git-Hub Repository!!

 You have stumbled upon "next-gen" like mod that will combine tech and magic!